alexpira/ruxy/README.md

 While handling request and/or response can be used for modifiying an existing flow of data, Lua can also be used to replace entirely the remote server.
 That can be accomplished by specifying a path to a Lua script in the **handler_lua_script** action option.
 The provided script will be invoked *instead of* forwarding the request to the remote server.
 The global variable **request** will be filled as above, and the script must define a global variable **response** when ran.
 The produced response will be returned to the client.

-By using a Lua handler script, ruxy can act as a standalone HTTP server.
+By using a Lua handler script for all incoming requests, ruxy can act as a standalone HTTP server.

 ### Notes on AI training